MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/install-additional-dsc-resources.md

 ## Installing DSC Resources using PowerShellGet

-To install a DSC resource, use the [Install-Module][7] cmdlet, specifying the name of the module shown under **Module** name in your search results.
+To install a DSC Resource, use the [Install-Module][7] cmdlet, specifying the name of the module shown under the **Module** property in your search results.

-The `TimeZone` resource exists in the **ComputerManagementDSC** module, so that is the module this example installs.
+The `TimeZone` DSC Resource exists in the **ComputerManagementDSC** module, so that's the module this example installs.

 > [!NOTE]
-> If you have not trusted the PowerShell gallery, you see the warning below asking for confirmation,
+> If you haven't trusted the PowerShell gallery, you see the warning below asking for confirmation,
-> and instructing you how to avoid subsequent prompts on installs.
+> and instructing you how to avoid future prompts on installs.

 ```powershell
 Install-Module -Name ComputerManagementDSC